-Verdi feared the worse: the premiere cast were not nearly what he wanted, especially Fanny Salvini-Donatelli as Violetta who was the opposite of the slender figure he imagined.
+Verdi feared the worse: the premiere cast were not nearly what he wanted, especially Fanny Salvini-Donatelli as Violetta, who was the opposite of the slender figure he imagined.
 He was so concerned he sent Piave to La Fenice to request a casting change but to no avail.

-Verdi would make a few alterations as the opera was taken up around Europe and he found his ideal Violetta in Maria Spezia.
-Slavini-Donatelli was not done with the part however, she would repeat the role several times!
+Verdi would make a few alterations as the opera was taken up around Europe, and he found his ideal Violetta in Maria Spezia.
+Slavini-Donatelli was not done with the part; however, she would repeat the role several times!

 The popularity of La Traviata both then and now is difficult to understate.
 It quickly became one of the most popular operas immediately after its premiere, reaching Vienna by 1855; London, Paris and New York by 1856.
 In the 1856/57 season the Théâtre des Italiens would give 87 performances of which 54 were either La Traviata (the French Premiere), Rigoletto or Il Trovatore.
 Verdi had cornered the market!
-Not much has changed since: today it is the most performed opera in the world (by some margin).
+Not much has changed.
+Today it is the most performed opera in the world (by some margin).

 Filthy and immoral

 Even the supporters of Verdi were not immune to qualms about the content of La Traviata.
-Abramo Basevi, an Italian musicologist, a contemporary of Verdi and the author of the first full-length study of Verdi’s output published in 1859, took issue writing:
+Abramo Basevi, an Italian musicologist, a contemporary of Verdi and the author of the first full-length study of Verdi’s output, published in 1859, took issue writing:

 Verdi was unable to resist the temptation of setting to music, and so making more attractive and acceptable, a filthy and immoral subject, universally loved because the vice it represents is universal.